How to negotiate the home price after a home inspection

 - Asbestos or lead paint: These can be serious, life threatening issues, especially if the home was constructed before 1978.
 Make sure you request a Lead Based Paint disclosure from the seller just in case they have discovered LBP present in the home before.
 Was there anything about it on the seller’s disclosure notice?
 Has the home been renovated since it was built?

 Can you negotiate after a home inspection?

 Essentially yes, you can always negotiate after a home inspection but whether or not the seller will agree to your negotiations is another matter.
+During the home purchase process, time is extremely valuable.
+At Repair Pricer, we totally get that, which is one reason why we ensure every pricing report is completed in 24 hours or less.
+After receiving a Home Inspection Report, start negotiating right away.
 Make sure when you’re negotiating that you ONLY focus on the large items such as roofing, foundation, electrical, plumbing, HVAC systems and areas where there is evidence of water penetration of damage.
 Don’t sweat the small stuff and remember that “forewarned is forearmed”.
 Decide if you will negotiate for actual repairs or simply a priced reduction or credit.
-A lot of sellers don’t want to handle repairs before closing and I personally as a buyer would prefer to handle all repairs myself if possible
+A lot of sellers don’t want to handle repairs before closing and I personally as a buyer would prefer to handle all repairs myself if possible.